adamwulf/app-launch-guide/README.md

 ## Pitch Your App's Story
 By now you've probably already learned: nobody cares about new apps or new features - People only care about how you solve their problems.
 You should have a 2 sentence pitch for your app describing the problem you solve, why you're the one that sovles it, and how someone can get your app.

 This is the message you want to send out to your target audience at launch.
 As you ask for reviews from sites, it's this story that you can pitch to them.
-"This is why you're readers, podcast listeners, etc will care about this."
+"This is why you're readers, podcast listeners, etc, will care about this."

 Remember from [Trust Me I'm Lying](http://amzn.to/1Adie3W) that bloggers and press don't care about sending you traffic, they care about _you sending them traffic_!
 If your story resonates with their audience, then the review will generate page views on their article, and only then will they care about it.